twashing/bkell/README.md

 - CRUD on book(s) journal(s)
 - make better generators for functions in domain/{account.clj,entry.clj}
 - ensure that :account-counterweight is in the input structure of entry-balanced?
+- add IDs to account and entry; we need to ensure that there's a way to differentiate, say, entries with the same data

 - (entry) test unbalanced
 - (entry) test non-existant accounts